-- -path Dir1 Dir2 ...
-DirN defines a set of directories Dir1, Dir2, ..., DirN, which replace the search path given in the script file.
-Directory names in the path are interpreted as follows: - Directory names starting with / are assumed to be absolute path names. - Directory names not starting with / are assumed to be relative the current working directory. - The special \$ROOT variable can only be used in the script, not as a command-line argument.
+- - Directory names starting with / are assumed to be absolute path names. - Directory names not starting with / are assumed to be relative the current working directory. - The special \$ROOT variable can only be used in the script, not as a command-line argument.
 The given directory is relative the Erlang installation directory.

-'''

 {primLoad, [Mod]}

-'''

 Loads the modules [Mod] from the directories specified in Path.
-The script interpreter fetches the appropriate module by calling erl\prim\loader:get\file(Mod).
+The script interpreter fetches the appropriate module by calling erl_prim_loader:get_file(Mod).
 A fatal error that terminates the system occurs if the module cannot be located.